 Let’s get this out of the way first: you don’t have to be trying to hurt somebody to be aggressive.
 You and the people around you can behave aggressively without literally wanting to do harm to someone else.

 The truth is that aggressive driving does result in harm– whether someone wants it to or not.
 It’s dangerous to drive aggressively.
-Some examples of behavior like this include:
+Some examples of behaviour like this include:

 - Excessive weaving